onespaceman/polyfy/README.md

 `-h or --help`
 Display the instructions

+`--saveas`
+Allows the output filename (and, optionally, directory) to be specified.
+The file extension should not be given as part of `filename`.
+If a directory is not specified, the file shall be saved in the current directory

+The default filename is the input filename suffixed with "-polyfy".
+The default directory is the current directory.

+If the filename that polyfy attempts to use already exists, a number shall
+be affixed to the end, starting with "2".

 `-r or --rotate <first> <second>`
 Specify the rotations done on the first and second polygon.
 Split the degrees with a ','